 Rinse the napa cabbage well.
 Cut the napa cabbage in half lengthwise.
 I like to cut the napa cabbage into 1/2 inch squares, so I would cut each half into 4 pieces lengthwise and slice into 1/2 inch squares.
 Trim off the root end.
 You can cut into bigger pieces like traditional kimchi or even smaller pieces if you want to.

 Use a food processor to cut the carrots, radish, garlic and ginger into smaller pieces.
 Or you can grate or mince them by hand.
 Cut the green onions into 1/4 to 1/2 inch pieces.

 In a large bowl, add all the cut vegetables, salt and gochugaru.

 Everyday, open the jars and push down the veggies if needed.
-Remember that everything has to be submerged in liquid, maybe except your cabbage leaf cover.
+Remember that everything has to be submerged in liquid.
 You may taste the kimchi after a couple of days, always using a clean fork.

-After 4-5 days out on your counter, once your kimchi has your desired taste, you may remove the cabbage leaf cover, tighten the jar lid and place the kimchi in the refrigerator.
+After 4-5 days out on your counter, once your kimchi has your desired taste, tighten the jar lid and place the kimchi in the refrigerator.
 This will last for months in the fridge.

 - 1-2 small napa cabbages

 - 1 radish (daikon, watermelon or red), peeled and grated